Block-proximal methods with spatially adapted acceleration: A basic convergence estimate

-\begin{remark} We needed to impose full dual updates to satisfy \basiceqref{eq:cond-etatwo}.
-This is akin to most existing primal-dual coordinate descent methods \cite{suzuki2013stochastic,bianchi2015stochastic,fercoq2015coordinate}.
-The algorithms in \cite{pesquet2014class,peng2016coordinate,yu2015doubly} are more closely related to our method.
-However only \cite{yu2015doubly} provides convergence rates for very limited single-block sampling schemes under the strong assumption that both $G$ and $F^*$ are strongly convex. \end{remark}
+\begin{remark} We had to impose full dual updates to satisfy \eqref{eq:cond-etatwo}.
+This is akin to most existing primal--dual coordinate descent methods \cite{suzuki2013stochastic,bianchi2015stochastic,fercoq2015coordinate}.
+The algorithms in \cite{pesquet2014class,peng2016coordinate,yu2015doubly} are more closely related to our method, however, only \cite{yu2015doubly} provides convergence rates for single-block sampling schemes under full strong convexity of both $G$ and $F^*$. \end{remark}